andrewshaban1/farcana-back/README.md

 ### `docker-compose up --build`

-4. While database container is up and running, run database migrations:
+4. While database container is up and running, in a new terminal window run database migrations from the project's root:

 ### `npm run migrate`

 5. Start development server:

 ### `npm run dev`

+## Tests

+There are automatical test for every endpoint with different scenarios.
+It ueses 'supertest' and 'jest' libraries Follow these steps to perform tests.

+1. Ensure you set the project up.
+During tests the server should be down.

+2. Start the database container:

+### `docker-compose up`

+3. While database container is up and running, to perform test suit run the following command in a new terminal window from the project's root:

+### `npm run test`